MighTy-Weaver/SMD4RAC_Detection/README.md

 # Learn from smart electricity meter to evaluate the air conditioner’s efficiency

-This is the official code repository for the paper ***Learn from smart electricity meter to evaluate the air conditioner’s efficiency***, which is to be submitted to [Nature Sustainability](https://www.nature.com/natsustain/).
+This is the official code repository for the paper ***Learn from smart electricity meter to evaluate the air conditioner’s efficiency***, which will be submitted to [Nature Sustainability](https://www.nature.com/natsustain/).

 ## 1. Citing this work

-Please use the Bibtex below for citation of this work:
+Please use the Bibtex below for citing our work:

 ```
 To Be Updated